-If the district is placed under a Tornado Warning by the National Weather Service, all schools will go into “Lock Down” mode.
+If the district is placed under a Tornado Warning by the National Weather Service, all schools will go use “Shelter in Place” protocol.
 Students will remain in their buildings (which is one of the safest shelters in a storm) and may be released when the warning has been lifted.
 If parents are on campus when a warning is issued, they are encouraged to come into the building where they will be directed to a safe area.

 The FSSD will use the Blackboard Connect telephone and email alert system to notify parents of any changes in dismissal or after-school activities due to severe weather warnings.

 Blackboard Connect Alerts

 The Franklin Special School District uses a communications service to help keep parents connected to their children’s school.
 Called Blackboard Connect, this school-to-parent communications service enables the district to send periodic and personalized voice messages to parents within minutes.